RUB-SysSec/loki/experiments/experiment_13_superoperators/README.md

 # dynamic attacker
 python3 eval_synthesis.py /home/user/evaluation/experiment_13_superoperators_binary_level/synthesis_results.txt
 ```
+_Expected time (104 CPU cores): 1 second_

 This will print some statistics.
+You can compare the percentage of successful synthesis tasks to the one reported in the paper for Experiment 13.